Now operating in Colorado, Arizona, Texas, Oregon, and Michigan

 • People Seeking an Alternative to Selling Their Home – For those who want to remain in their home long-term but need access to equity, a reverse mortgage offers cash flow without selling the home and relocating.
 This helps avoid capital gains taxes and costs of buying a new home.

 In summary, reverse mortgages offer unique benefits for retirees, seniors looking to downsize, and people needing tax-free cash for expenses while remaining in their homes.
-The pros and cons should be weighed carefully based on each individual’s financial situation and goals.
+The pros and cons should be weigh carefully based on each individual’s financial situation and goals.

 Alternatives to a Reverse Mortgage